-Going into hospital can be an anxious time and for people with Parkinson’s, it is important to be well prepared.
-Careful planning prior to your hospital admission together with making sure that the hospital staff are aware of your needs and how Parkinson's affects you can help enormously.
+Going into hospital can be an anxious time and for people with Parkinson’s, and it can help to be well prepared.
+Careful planning prior to your hospital admission together with making sure that the hospital staff are aware of your needs and how Parkinson's affects you, can help enormously.

 During your stay, if something is unclear to you about your care or surgery always ask questions and make sure you understand any choices to be made.
 If you feel that something is not being done as it should be, particularly if medication is being missed or given at the wrong time, ask staff to check your notes again and amend your care plan for other staff to see.
-Don’t feel a nuisance – everyone, including doctors and nurses, needs reminders sometimes.
-And remember, showing respect for staff and thanking them when they get things right can work wonders and make them far more willing to help.
+Don’t feel you are a nuisance – everyone, including doctors and nurses, need reminders sometimes.
+Remember, showing respect for staff and thanking them when they get things right can work wonders and make them far more willing to help.

 There are two ways of being admitted into hospital – through a planned (or ‘booked’) admission or as an emergency.
 Whether or not you go to hospital for something Parkinson’s related, your Parkinson’s should be an important consideration for both your nursing care and medical treatments you receive.